 An important day for LIFE PINNA

-Two weeks ago, researchers from Shoreline, thanks to the report and help of some colleagues from Laguna Project and CNR ISMAR Venice, conducted a boat reconnaissance in the Venetian Lagoon near an old abandoned mussel farm, where they verified the presence of a plentiful population of Pinna nobilis in good health.
+At the beginning of June, researchers from Shoreline, thanks to the report and help of some colleagues from Laguna Project and CNR ISMAR Venice, conducted a boat reconnaissance in the Venetian Lagoon near an old abandoned mussel farm, where they verified the presence of a plentiful population of Pinna nobilis in good health.

 It was an opportunity not to be missed to take an important step in the development of the entire project.